seichang00/seichang00.github.io/content/publication/preprint/2025-perturbode/index.md

 ---
-title: 'CellFlows: Inferring Splicing Kinetics from Latent and Mechanistic Cellular Dynamics'
+title: 'Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Zaikang Lin
   - admin
-  - Zaiqian Chen
+  - Aaron Zweig
-  - Bianca Dumitrascu
+  - Elham Azizi
   - David A. Knowles

 # Author notes (optional)